island-lang/island-lang.github.io/README.md

 test.start(1.5) // Which of the two actions should be invoked?
 ```
-Instead, a specific implementation can be invoked by casting the constructed object to one of the feature types:
+Instead, a specific implementation can be invoked by casting the object to one of the feature types:
 ```isl
 (test as Processor).start(1.5)
 ```